LAripping/SmartSaber/README.md

-The VI's code involves 2 loops:
+The VI's code revolves around 2 loops:

 1. **The Main Loop:**

-   ...responsible for signal processing.
+   ...responsible for signal processing and 3D rendering.
 The AndroView mobile application continuously captures sensor data and encodes them in a byte stream, which is sent to the computer over Bluetooth on regular intervals.
 The stream has the following format:

    `...yXXz`**`aXXbXXcXXdXX...wXXxXXyXXz`**`aXXb...`